-There’s no better feeling than a great workout, but sometimes a great workout comes with some consequences like not being able to straighten your arms.
+Not able to straighten your arms after a bicep workout?
+You're not alone.
+As a professional trainer, there’s no better feeling than a great gym session for myself or a client.
+But sometimes, a great workout comes with consequences, like not being able to straighten your arms.

 Is it normal not to be able to straighten your arm after working out?
-It is relatively normal to experience soreness and sensations in your arm that prevent you from being able to stretch the joint comfortably, especially after a bicep workout where you have tried a new exercise, changed the intensity, or are a novice.
+It is relatively normal to experience soreness, tightness, and swelling in your arm that prevents you from stretching the elbow joint comfortably.
+This occurs mostly after a bicep workout where you have tried a new exercise, changed the intensity, or are a novice.

-It is important to mention that while getting a little stiff shouldn’t immediately sound any alarm bells, there are circumstances where it may not be so benign.
+It is important to mention that while getting a little stiff shouldn’t immediately sound any alarm bells, there are circumstances where it may not be so harmless.

-In this article, I will go over some reasons why it happens, how to get rid of it, how long it will take for it to go back to normal, whether you should still workout if your arms are sore, and when to know to see a professional.
+In this article, I will go over some reasons why you can't extend your arms after working out, how to get rid of it, how long it will take to return to normal, whether you should still work out if your arms are sore, and when to know to see a professional.

-There may be several reasons your arms have reacted the way they have and you can’t straighten them after working out, but it’s more likely one of the following:
+There may be several reasons you can't straighten your arms after the gym, but it’s more likely one of the following:

 - You are new to resistance training